Students & Registration:

 Volunteers are needed in the Bright Lights office during the school year to assist with photocopying, data input, preparing mailings, special projects, and general office duties.
 If interested, please complete the Volunteer Application.

 Bright Lights, Inc. is a non-profit with 501(c)(3) status.
 Our federal ID number is #47-0708499.
 Bright Lights is not currently supported by tax dollars or the United Way.

 Program costs include teacher and assistant background checks, health and safety, busing, need-based scholarships, classroom rental, and insurance.
 With your generous tax deductible donation, you will help close the gap between the actual cost versus the tuition charge, making tuition more affordable to more families.
-(For 2012, the actual cost was $193 and the tuition charge was $110).
+(The actual cost of a class is $193, and the tuition charge is $115).
 Donations are accepted online or by mail.
 You can make a difference with your gift!